Bridging 2D and 3D Segmentation Networks for Computation Efficient Volumetric Medical Image Segmentation: An Empirical Study of 2.5D Solutions: Related Work

 \subsection{Incorporating inter-slice information}

 Due to the imaging settings, some modalities of medical images consist of anisotropic voxels, which means that the spatial resolution of three dimensions are not always the same.
-As a consequence, sometimes the image resolution in x and y axis (length and width) is more than ten times higher than that of the z axis (depth).
-Therefore, x and y axis preserve much higher resolution and richer information than the z axis.
+As a consequence, for these anisotropic volumetric images, the image resolution in x and y axis (length and width) is more than ten times higher than that of the z axis (depth), and x and y axis preserve much higher resolution and richer information than the z axis \cite{zhang2020cascaded}.
+Therefore, neighboring regions along z axis may have abrupt changes around the same area \cite{ou2021lambdaunet}.
+Figure \ref{Fig3} presents an example of short-axis and long-axis slices of prostate MR images with anisotropic voxels.
+From the figure, we can observe that long-axis slices suffer from poor contextual information due to the low resolution on z axis.
 As a result, for anisotropic volumes, training 2D CNNs from long-axis slices (xz or yz planes) may be inadvisable.

 Instead of fusing results from different segmentation views, another strategy is incorporating inter-slice information into 2D CNNs to explore the spatial correlation.
-In this way, the network could utilize not only the information of the slice, but also the information of its neighboring slices.
+The workflow of this strategy is shown in Figure \ref{Fig4}.
+In this way, the network could utilize not only the information of the slice at hand, but also the information of its neighboring slices.
 The inputs of the network are consecutive slices while the output is the corresponding segmentation results of the middle slice.
 By incorporating inter-slice information, the spatial correlation of the volume can be leveraged while avoiding the heavy burden of 3D computing.

-The most widely used method draws on the idea of natural image segmentation and introduces sequential slices as multi-channel input for the segmentation of the middle slice.
-Using multi-slice input for utilization of spatial information has been applied in many medical segmentation tasks like \cite{duan2019automatic,wang2019volumetric,yu2018recurrent,2019Thickened}.
-Most of these methods feed 3 slices into segmentation networks: the slice at hand and its adjacent slices.